-Iran's Zarif says will see if Swedish-Iranian scientist's death sentence can be delayed
+Iran's Zarif says will see if scientist's death sentence can be delayed

 Djalali, a medical doctor and lecturer at the Karolinska Institute in the Swedish capital, was arrested in Iran in April 2016 and later convicted of espionage, having been accused of providing information to Israel to help it assassinate several senior nuclear scientists.

+Sweden granted citizenship to Djalali in February 2018.
+Its foreign ministry said it has requested access to Djalali and has called for the death penalty not to be implemented.

+Djalali had been on a business trip to Iran when he was arrested and sent to prison.
+Human rights campaigner Amnesty International has said he was held in solitary confinement for three months and tortured.

-Reporting by Simon Johnson in Stockholm; Writing by Tuqa Khalid in Dubai; Editing by Toby Chopra
+Reporting by Simon Johnson in Stockholm; Writing by Tuqa Khalid in Dubai; Editing by Gareth Jones